-Religious holidays.
-Completion of the excused absence form 30 days prior to the holiday is required.

-- Jury duty.
+- Religious holidays.
+Completion of the excused absence form 30 days prior to the holiday is required. - Jury duty.
 Students must notify the Program Director as soon as the notification has been received. - Military service.
 Students must notify the Program Director as soon as the deployment requirement has been received. - Death of a family member, including spouse, parents, grandparents, siblings, or children.
 Students will be allotted up to five days for bereavement. - Unforeseen illness or injury.
-Zoom attendance is encouraged, but content can be recorded and provided to the student.
-If the student is absent for three or more days, the Program Director must be informed, and a note from a healthcare provider must be submitted prior to the return to class. - Medical or behavioral health appointments.
+If the student is absent for three or more days, the Program Director must be informed, and a school excuse note from a licensed healthcare provider must be submitted prior to the return to class. - Medical or behavioral health appointments.
 Students must schedule their medical appointments outside class whenever possible.
-Course content can be recorded and provided to the student if needed.